kakulukia/dotfiles/README.md

  better-osx-settings script
 * additional tools to be installed (install-brew-essentials.sh / additional-stuff.txt)
 * customized `dark_colors.yaml` for colorls, which goes into `~/.config/colorls/`

+The dotfiles can be updated with the `update-dotfiles` alias.

 Disclaimer
 ===========